Ruchita-jain/FRTProject/Readme.md

 # FRT Project
-[Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) ublishes a website to a production environment by building apps from a GitHub repository.
+[Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) publishes a website to a production environment by building apps from a GitHub repository.